-We have been working on our #rethinkingrefugee programmes for the last three years.
-These are all about “good help” and incorporate research into the development of curricula and training for professionals to enable them to move away from providing "bad help".
-This is very important in the field of refugee integration as traditional thinking follows a basic English (ESOL) + Employability = Entry level job approach.
+Our #rethinkingrefugee programmes are all about “good help” and incorporate research into the development of curricula and training for professionals to enable them to move away from providing "bad help".
+This is very important in the field of refugee integration as traditional thinking follows basic English (ESOL) + Employability = Entry-level job approach.

 Our programmes are as follows-

 SEESI – Focused on developing the skills sets of those providing advice and support in first language, developing individual agency, delivering resilience and soft skills in first language, and preparing the individual to develop social, civil and economic capital in a majority English speaking society to enable successful transition.

 Pre-Ignite – Is focused on minimising the inhibiting factors impacting on an individual’s transition to an independent sustainable life in the UK.
 Pre-Ignite is a bespoke provision that tackles such areas as mental health issues, lack of social networks and careers management capability, whilst providing the initial employment skills to support progression towards financial independence, alongside progression within the English Language acquisition spectrum.

 Ignite – Is where we deliver on our ambitions to progress 25,000 individuals towards median salary jobs.
 This incorporates all that is required to equip individuals with the skills needed to thrive in the UK, whilst linking them with quality employers/universities and other partners so their ambitions can be realised.

 Research & Consultancy – We are active partners or leads on approx. £2.25m of research projects currently focused on improving levels of ‘integratedness’ and minimising the impact of the ‘invisible line of control’ which maintains so many refugees in poverty.
 By offering consultancy we are also enabling our accumulated knowledge to be accessed to inform policy.